Motorcycle Road Rash

 Seeking Medical Help If Rash Injuries Worsen

-In most road rash for motorcycle accidents, injuries will heal within a few weeks without any need for immediate medical attention.
-However, some injuries can cause skin discoloration or scarring, leading to the need for a skin graft.
+In most road rashes from motorcycle accidents, thin-layer injuries will heal within a few weeks without immediate medical attention.
+However, a second-degree road rash wound can cause skin discoloration or scarring, leading to the need for skin grafting.

-In rare cases of road rash, serious infections may occur if the accident causes a break in the skin.
-In these severe cases, seek medical treatment from medical professionals and seek compensation for your damages.
+In rare cases of road rash, serious infections may occur if the accident causes a break in the skin or leads to broken bones, damage to internal organs, or other injuries.
+In these severe cases, seek medical treatment from medical professionals and compensation for your damages.